eflautt/ga-data-science/lessons/lesson-13/readme.md

 For example if we are processing financial news, we might need to identify which companies are involved and any actions they are taking.
 We would then be able to create an alert when a specific company releases a new product.

-Alternatively, if we are writing an assistant application, we might need to identify command phrases and determine what is being asked.
+Alternatively, if we are writing an assistant application, we might need to identify specific command phrases in order to determine what is being asked.
 For instance, given the phrase: 'Siri, what time is my next appointment?' what needs to be tagged and what needs to be parsed?

 Tagging and parsing is in fact made up of a few overlapping sub-problems:
   - "Parts of speech" tagging:
-    - Can we identify the parts of speech in a sentence?
+    - What are the parts of speech in a sentence?
 Which is the noun, verb, adjective, etc?
   - Chunking:
     - Can we identify the pieces of the sentence that go together in meaningful chunks?
 For instance, noun or verb phrases?
   - Named entity recognition: